drewyeaton/django-orienteer/readme.md

     COMPASS_BIN = '/usr/bin/compass'
     COMPASS_STYLE = 'compact'

-Next, in your template file you can reference your Sass files and the appropriate style tag will be generated.
+Next, in your template file you can reference your Sass file along with which media type(s) it is and the appropriate style tag will be generated.

     {% load orienteer %}
-    {% compass 'my_style' %}
+    {% compass 'my_style' 'screen, print' %}

 This will check your Compass project's 'src' directory for the 'my_style.sass' file, compile it if necessary, and then output the following HTML tag: